Early Life and Education

 John Carl Malone was born on March 7, 1941, in Milford, Connecticut.
-He graduated from Hopkins School in 1959, then from Yale University in 1963 with degrees in electrical engineering and economics.
-He furthered his education at Johns Hopkins University, earning a master's in industrial management in 1964 and a PhD in operations research in 1967.
+His father was an engineer.
+Malone has an Irish heritage, his family originating in County Cork.
+He graduated from the Hopkins School in New Haven, Connecticut, in 1959.
+Malone obtained a bachelor's degree in electrical engineering and economics from Yale University in 1963.
+He furthered his education at Johns Hopkins University, earning a master's degree in industrial management in 1964 and a Ph.D. in operations research in 1967.

 Rise to Success